-The LWDB must use the Certification Criteria Checklist prescribed in Attachment A of this State Compliance Policy 1.4 to evaluate each comprehensive and affiliate center in their respective Local Area.
+The LWDB must use the Certification Criteria Checklist prescribed in Attachment A of this State Compliance Policy to evaluate each comprehensive and affiliate center in their respective Local Area.
 The local certification process may include, if the LWDB so decides, additional criteria beyond the federal and state criteria.
 The LWDBs may not remove or replace any federal or state-imposed criteria; they may only add additional criteria that best suits the Local Area.
 The criteria are consistent with the Governor's and GWDB guidelines, guidance and policies on infrastructure funding decisions.
-[20 CFR § 678.705]
+Reference 20 CFR § 678.705 one-stop delivery system as a whole.